-- Proposed title of the project
+- Proposed Title of the Project

-- name of the principal investigator
+- Name of the Principal Investigator

 - Stage of Research (NIH Stage Model)

-- Brief, high-level summary of significance/problem, approach, study aims, innovation,
+Brief, high-level summary of summary of:

 - Plan for translation

-- Relevance to the Duke Roybal Center theme of aging and functional independence (Please note: Pilot studies aiming to address populations younger than 65 years must provide justification for how outcomes will promote healthy aging and prevent functional decline or disability)
+Please note: Proposals aiming to address populations younger than 65 years must provide justification for how outcomes will promote healthy aging and prevent functional decline or disability)